Nishmat's Shana Ba'aretz Program—S. Daniel Abraham Israel Program

 Nishmat faculty and staff meet with students on a regular basis both formally and informally to discuss their progress in the educational program and to encourage their personal and spiritual growth.
 These encounters take place not only in the school setting, but also in the homes of the teachers, staff, and madrichot on Shabbat, where the atmosphere is more relaxed and informal.
 Each Shana Ba'Aretz student has a chevruta bogeret with a madricha or older Israeli student once a week.
-Students have a dinner together once a week with their Eim Bayit (rakezet), once a month with the head of their program to discuss issues that have come up in the midrasha or in the program.
+Students have a dinner together once a week with their Rakezet, and meet once a week with the head of their program as a group to discuss issues that have come up in the midrasha or in the program.
 The rakezet works exclusively with the Shana Ba'Aretz program and arranges the group's chevra events.
 Each student is also assigned a personal mentor for the year from among the staff who meets with her on a regular basis to discuss questions of learning and personal growth.

 When interviewing and processing applications we look for responsible, independent students who have a sense of responsibility to their learning program and arrive back at the dormitory at reasonable times.
 Due to the high ratio of staff to students, the madrichot, the director, and the staff are able to keep track of the activities of each student.
 All alcohol and drugs are strictly forbidden to students under any circumstances.

-Our curriculum balances Torah Shebe'al Peh and Tanach.
+Our curriculum balances Torah Shebe'al Peh , Tanach and Machshava.

 At Nishmat Students begin their day at 8:30 am and end the day at 11pm with the completion of night seder (three times a week).
 There are breaks for lunch and dinner.

 Mornings at Nishmat are devoted to Torah Shebe'al Peh -Talmud and Halacha.
 Each morning consists of a two hour seder with chevruta, and an hour shiur.
 We offer different levels of Gemara, for beginners, and advanced students.
 The hour long "Shiurei boker" before the main seder are devoted to machshava, and bekiut learning.
-Rabbanit Henkin gives a weekly "sicha" on mussar or current issues that have come up in the bet midrash.
+Rabbanit Henkin and Rav Sperling give a weekly "sicha" on mussar or current issues that have come up in the Bet Midrash.

 Students also have courses in Faith and Culture, practical halacha, Rav Kook, Rambam, Women and Halacha, the Kedusha and Spirit of Oral Law, Tefilla, and contemporary halachic issues.

-Night seder is devoted to learning either Gemara or Tanakh.
-We complete a masechet together over the course of the year -this year students chose between tractates Megilla and Brachot.
+Night seder is devoted to learning either Gemara or Tanach.
+We complete a masechet together over the course of the year.

 Language of Instruction